Kudos for clinching your first job as a personal trainer.

 Writing a bio in the third person makes it far less personal.

-What you are trying to achieve here is a connection with someone through words.
+You are trying to achieve a connection with someone through words.

 Writing in the first person does that.